Space Center Houston

 1940 Air Terminal Museum

 The 1940 Air Terminal Museum is housed in the original art-deco Houston Municipal Airport building at present-day William P. Hobby Airport.
-The Museum showcases the rich heritage of civil aviation, including the airlines, general aviation, and business aviation.
+The museum showcases the rich heritage of civil aviation, including the airlines, general aviation, and business aviation.
 Exhibits include Houston’s fascinating aviation history.

 Brazos Bend State Park

 Looking for a “wild” experience?
 You will find it at Brazos Bend State Park, just 45 miles from downtown Houston!
 (Please note that some areas of this park are closed due to Hurricane Harvey damage.
 Please check their website for more information).

 Children’s Museum of Houston